 Plaintiff Dominique Turner alleges that twenty-nine Chicago Police Officers unlawfully entered the second-floor unit apartment she lived at with her children on February 8, 2019 and April 25, 2019.
 Plaintiff files this suit individually and on behalf of her four minor children.
-Counts I and III are directed at the Officer Defendants.
+Count I is directed at the Officer Defendants.
 Count II is directed to the City of Chicago.
+It is unclear whether Count III is directed at the individual Officer Defendants, as the allegations are generally limited to the City's policies.